 Providing your precise contact details upfront will really help your web designer to plan your website in the best way possible, as well as save time for both of you in the long run.

-6. Compile your logo and images
+6. Compile your logo, images and brand assets

 Most people are highly visual… we’re drawn to beautiful things: